Khalid-hassa/Global-Tech-Layoffs-/README.md

 ## Project Overview

-.
-Analyze the year-wise trend of layoffs
+-Analyze the year-wise trend of layoffs

-.
-Layoffs in diffrent industries
+-Layoffs in diffrent industries

-.
-Number of layoffs associated with company
+-Number of layoffs associated with company

-.
-Total number to countries affected with number of employees
+-Total number to countries affected with number of employees

-.
-Market share of each industy
+-Market share of each industy

 ## Findings (KPIs)